Journal Indexed In:

-For Systematic Review Articles, Original Article: Title, Authors and affiliations, Abstract (structured), Introduction, Material & methods including Statistics, Results, Discussion, Acknowledgements, References, Tables & Figures (Photos as .GIF/.JPG/.TIFF as separate file, if applicable).
+For Systematic Review Articles, Original Article: Title, Authors and affiliations, Abstract (structured), Introduction, Material & methods including Statistics, Results, Discussion, Acknowledgements, References, Tables & Figures (Photos as .GIF/.JPG/.TIFF as a separate file, if applicable).
 The number of authors should not exceed six, including the corresponding author.

-For Case Reports, Short Communications: Title, Authors and affiliations, Abstract (unstructured), Introduction, Case Report (Results), Discussion, Acknowledgements and References, Tables & Figures (Photos as .GIF/.JPG/.TIFF as separate file, if applicable).
+For Case Reports, Short Communications: Title, Authors and affiliations, Abstract (unstructured), Introduction, Case Report (Results), Discussion, Acknowledgements and References, Tables & Figures (Photos as .GIF/.JPG/.TIFF as a separate file, if applicable).
 The number of authors should not exceed four, including the corresponding author.

-For Comments/Letters to the Editor: Title, Authors and affiliations, Abstract, Introduction, Discussion and References.
+For Comments/Letters to the Editor: Title, Authors and affiliations, Abstract, Introduction, Discussion, and References.
 The number of authors should not exceed four, including the corresponding author.

-Title: Short, meaningful and interesting, preferably not more than 12 words (or 72 characters) in length.
+Title: Short, meaningful, and interesting, preferably not more than 12 words (or 72 characters) in length.

-Authors and affiliations: Full name, qualifications, designation and institutional affiliation of all authors, complete postal address, contact number and e-mail ID of corresponding author.
+Authors and affiliations: Full name, qualifications, designation, and institutional affiliation of all authors, complete postal address, contact number and e-mail ID of the corresponding author.

 All original full length articles and systematic reviews should contain a structured abstract with not more than 250 words under the following headings: Background, objectives, Material & Methods along with statistical analysis used, Results and Conclusions.

 Introduction: Brief review of the subject or background; purpose of the article and /or rationale for the study; pertinent references only.

-Material & methods: Selection criteria, details of the methods/procedures so that others can reproduce the same.
+Subject & Methods: Selection criteria, details of the methods/procedures so that others can reproduce the same.
 For established methods, give references; for not so well known methods, give brief description and references; for new or substantially modified methods, give details, reasons for use and for modification(s) and limitations.
 Drug(s) and chemical(s) should be precisely identified by generic name(s), dose(s) and route(s) of administration.
 Reports of randomized clinical trials should present information on all major study elements, including the protocol, assignment of interventions (methods of randomization, concealment of allocation to treatment groups), and the method of masking (blinding), based on the CONSORT Statement (http://www.consort-statement.org).

-|MOOSE||Meta-analyses of observational studies in epidemiology||http://www.consort- statement.org/Initiatives/MOOSE/moose.pdf|
+· STROBE (for reporting of observational studies in epidemiology)